Integrate in an existing library

 export default requireNativeModule('MyModule');

 Now that the class is set up and linked, you can start to implement its functionality.
-See the native module API reference page and links to examples from simple to moderately complex real-world modules for your reference to better understand how to use the API.
+See the native module API reference page and links to examples from simple to moderately complex real-world modules to understand how to use the API.